How to add a shareholder to a limited company in Estonia

 Just prior to the crisis, the Estonian notaries helpfully added a new way to sell shares of your Estonian company.
 In addition, the law has been changed to allow one new method that can be used in two different ways.
 Finally, we at Unicount have discovered our own very simple solution.

-Four alternative ways to add new shareholders
+Four alternative ways of adding new shareholders to a limited company

 1. Using an e-notary